ibm-cloud-docs/codeengine/build.md

 ```
 {: pre}

-For example, to check the status of the build configuration from the previous example:
+For example, to check the status of the build configuration from the previous example.

 ```
 ibmcloud ce build get --name helloworld-build